komal-agarwal5/PCC-CS391/9)Graph/README.md

-a) Write a program to implement BFS in C.
+a) Write a program to implement BFS(Breadth First Search) algorithm in C.

-b) Write a program to implement DFS in C.
+b) Write a program to implement DFS(Depth First Search) algorithm in C.

 c)Write a program to implement Kruskal's algorithm.